alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 ### Bulk deleting datasets

 This needs to be done on the CKAN machine, since [the deletion API is protected from external access][ckan-api-404].
 Your API key is required, which can be obtained from your user profile in the CKAN web interface.
+You might need to change [the limit to the number of datasets that can be deleted](https://github.com/alphagov/datagovuk_publish/blob/main/app/lib/ckan/v26/depaginator.rb#L5) - otherwise the deletion may appear to work in CKAN but the changes won't make it through to data.gov.uk and subsequent publish jobs could be blocked.

-Put a list of dataset slugs or GUIDs in a text file, with one dataset per line, then run the following.
+Put a list of dataset slugs or GUIDs in a text file, with one dataset per line, then run the following:

 ```
 while read p; do curl --request POST --data "{\"id\": \"$p\"}" --header "Authorization: <your_api_key>" http://localhost:<ckan_port>/api/3/action/package_delete; done < list_of_ids.txt